 yields on euro zone government debt fell to historic lows as

-investors surmised that ECB President Mario Draghi would soon
+investors took the view that ECB President Mario Draghi was

-In a speech to central bankers on Friday in Jackson Hole,
+In a landmark address to central bankers on Friday in

-Wyoming, Draghi hinted at a major shift in policy from a focus
+Jackson Hole, Wyoming, Draghi suggested a major shift in ECB

 Speculation grew that the ECB was preparing a program of